levybd/baseline-guard-legal/privacy.md

 ## 7. Data Sharing and Service Providers

-Baseline Guard does not operate its own external application servers and does not intentionally transmit customer Jira data to external services operated by Brief for Jira.
+Baseline Guard does not operate its own external application servers and does not intentionally transmit customer Jira data to external services operated by Levy Automations.

-The App uses Atlassian's Forge platform for its application hosting, storage, asynchronous processing, and supported AI capabilities.
+The App uses Atlassian's Forge platform for application hosting, storage, asynchronous processing, and supported AI capabilities.

 Accordingly, Atlassian processes information as part of providing the infrastructure and services on which Baseline Guard operates.